 Operational risk is the risk arising from inadequate or failed internal processes, people and systems or from external events.
-This includes legal risk - the potential for loss arising from the uncertainty of legal proceedings and potential legal proceedings.
+This includes legal risk - the potential for loss arising from the uncertainty of legal proceedings and potential legal proceedings but excludes strategic and reputational risk.

 Operational risk is identified and assessed by the Bank's material risk assessment which is a comprehensive annual top down process undertaken to determine the significant risks to which the Bank is exposed to and ensure that these risks are being appropriately managed.
-Operational risk is also identified by AIB Group's bottom up risk and control assessment, this process serves to ensure that key risks are proactively identified, evaluated, monitored and reported, and appropriate action is taken.
+Operational risk is also identified by AIB Group's bottom up risk and control assessment, this process serves to ensure that key operational risks are proactively identified, evaluated, monitored and reported, and appropriate action is taken.

 The Bank undertakes an operational risk self-assessment which focuses on activities specific to the Bank, e.g. Bank's funding activities and its compliance with the ACS Act.
 This process includes periodic assessments of relevant operational risks and the effectiveness of the related controls to address these risks.
-It complements the risk-based audit approach applied by internal audit in its role as independent assessor of management's control and risk management processes.
+It complements the risk-based audit approach applied by internal audit on an annual basis in its role as independent assessor of management's control and risk management processes.

-The key people, systems and processes are provided by AIB and this relationship is governed by an Outsourcing and Agency Agreement.
+The key people, systems and processes are provided by AIB and this relationship is governed by an Outsourcing and Agency Agreement and underpinned by service level agreements with specific AIB Group teams who provide services to the Bank.
 AIB Group's operational risk framework applies across all areas of AIB Group.
 A key focus of operational risk management in AIB Group is the oversight of outsourced service activities, in particular activities related to the requirements of the ACS Act, as well as the end-to-end mortgage origination and servicing processes.

-Operational risk is measured through the approved Bank's risk appetite metrics and key risk indicators reported quarterly to the Board.
+Operational risk is measured through the Bank's Board approved risk appetite metrics and key risk indicators are monitored monthly and reported quarterly to the Board.